mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 For nearly two decades following 1997, the research into alternative pruning tables was minimal.
 This trend persisted until 2015, marked by the release of Michael Feather's two-phase solver.

 It uses IDA* to find optimal and suboptimal solutions in phase 1 to get the cube into an intermediate 3-color state characterized by having a maximum of two colors per face, and then again uses IDA* to reach the final solution in phase 2.
-To make this work, Feather had to build fundamentally new set of pruning tables for both phases from scratch.
+To make this work, Feather had to build a fundamentally new set of pruning tables for both phases from scratch.

 Depending on the specific solver variant, the length of phase 2 can be limited to 8 moves or left unlimited [^speedsolving.com-wiki-nd].
 In the unlimited version, phase 2 contains 3981312 states that can be solved within 16 moves, while phase 1 constains nearly 11 trillion states with a maximum of 15 moves.